Wolf-Tungsten/circt/docs/CorvusCompiler/HWPartitionModules.md

 ### Pass Entry

-1. The pass walks every `hw.module` inside the top-level `mlir::ModuleOp`.
-If `--module-name` is omitted the pass becomes a no-op; otherwise, only the matching symbol is processed.
+1. The pass looks up the `hw.module` named by `--module-name` in the top-level symbol table.
+If no module with that name exists, the pass emits an error and fails.
-2. For each module, gather the distinct partition IDs by visiting all operations and inspecting their `repcut_partitions` attribute.
+2. Gather the distinct partition IDs by visiting operations in that module and inspecting their `repcut_partitions` attributes.
 A debug message is emitted via `llvm::errs()` with the number of discovered partitions.
 3. Modules without any partition IDs are skipped entirely.

 ### Building the Partitioned Clones